 All students must make a formal application to the nursing major according to the Berea College declaration of primary major process.
-The Declaration of Major process is initiated by the Department of Academic Services and completed according to the guidelines Berea College Catalog 2020-2021 Nursing Major

-The following criteria for declaration of nursing as a major will be used for all students:
+The Declaration of Major process is initiated by the Department of Academic Services and completed according to the guidelines Berea College Catalog 2022-2023 Nursing Major The following criteria for declaration of nursing as a major will be used for all students:

 - 1. Minimum cumulative GPA 3.0 - 2.
-Minimum pre-nursing collaterals GPA 3.0 (based on BIO 101 Human Anatomy and Physiology I, BIO 102 Human Anatomy and Physiology II, PSY 100 General Psychology, CHM 113 Allied Health Chemistry, BIO 207 Pathophysiology, BIO 222 Microbiology, and CFS 221 Fundamentals of Nutrition) - 3.
+Minimum pre-nursing collaterals GPA 3.0 (based on BIO 201 Human Anatomy and Physiology I, BIO 202 Human Anatomy and Physiology II, PSY 100 General Psychology, CHM 113 Allied Health Chemistry, BIO 207 Pathophysiology, BIO 222 Microbiology, and CFS 221 Fundamentals of Nutrition) - 3.
+May repeat only one of the following courses: BIO 201, BIO 202, BIO 207, BIO 222, PSY 100, CFS 221 and CHM 113.
+If not successful on the second attempt, the student will not be allowed to progress in the Nursing major and encouraged to seek another major. - 4.
 (For International Students and those with English as a second language) TOEFL (Test of English as a Foreign Language) Internet-based test (Ibt) minimum score of 83, with minimum score of 26 on the spoken portion before the first day of the third term of enrollment at Berea College.